hbc/ngs-workshops/_posts/2014-10-31-introduction-to-galaxy.md

 In order for you to be able to access Galaxy on your assigned dedicated machine on the Cloud, you have been given a web or IP address in the form of A.B.C.D where A, B, C and D are numbers separated by dots.

 You will find the current IP address at the top of our [resource page](../resources).
 You will need it in order to access Galaxy from the web browser on your laptop.
+You can also download a pdf of the step-by-step snapshots [here](https://www.dropbox.com/s/95g5973ny8hhps2/IntroToGalaxy_snapshots.pdf?dl=0)
 {: .notice}

 > If you want to work through this session outside of this course, take a look at our section on [how to set up your own Galaxy server]({{ site.baseurl }}/courses/running-your-own-galaxy-instance/) or download the [complete introduction dataset]({{ site.baseurl }}/data/Galaxy_Introduction_files.tgz) (TGZ archive, 3MB) and use one of the public Galaxy instances.